When building a house, you will require concrete slab work of some kind, either on the ground or in the form of suspended floors.

 Polished concrete floors

 Although any cured concrete can be polished, there is now pre-mixed concrete available that includes marble chips and extra fibre to reduce cracking supplied by Metier and LaFarge.
+This mix is more expensive.
+(An option is to use normal concrete for slab and then add a 100mm polish mix on top at a later stage.
+This also allows for neater door frame finish as you can recess.
+Note: Avoid a thin screed though, this will almost certainly crack)

 If you want a good polish finish, it’s essential to vibrate and float (‘bull’ or ‘power’) the concrete shortly after casting.
 This means getting in casting specialists that smooth out the wet concrete.
 This is mainly to avoid bubbles, ridges or patterns (the usual method of spreading involves patting concrete down with rakes or wooden planks, which leaves a rough service and makes polishing much harder).